 , the nation’s largest Catholic and largest nonprofit health system, and represents the university on the steering committee of the Illinois Business Immigration Coalition.

-Father Holtschneider became DePaul’s 11th president on July 1, 2004 and oversees a $565.9 million budget, 24,966 students and 950 full-time faculty on five Chicago campuses.
-He led DePaul through the successful completion of the 2006 and 2012 strategic plans and recently launched the current plan, “Vision 2018: Dedication to Excellence, Commitment to Community,
+Father Holtschneider became DePaul’s 11th president on July 1, 2004 and oversees a $564.1 million budget, 24,414 students and 973 full-time faculty on five Chicago campuses.
+He led DePaul through the successful completion of the 2006 and 2012 strategic plans and launched the current plan, “Vision 2018: Dedication to Excellence, Commitment to Community,

-” which will enhance academic quality and educational innovation, deepen connections to the global city of Chicago, strengthen DePaul’s Catholic and Vincentian identity, foster diversity and inclusion and ensure the university’s financial strength.
+” in September 2012.
+It is designed to enhance academic quality and educational innovation, deepen connections to the global city of Chicago, strengthen DePaul’s Catholic and Vincentian identity, foster diversity and inclusion and ensure the university’s financial strength.

 During Father Holtschneider’s tenure, the university developed its “Many Dreams, One Mission